2019 Louth Senior Football Championship: Relegation play-off

 The four bottom finishers from each group qualify for the relegation play off.
 The team to lose both matches will be relegated to the 2019 Intermediate Championship.

 Finals

-The winners and runners up of each group qualify for the quarter finals.
+The winners and runners up of each group qualified for the quarter finals.

 Final

 Originally scheduled for 13 October, the Louth S.F.C. final at Drogheda Park was postponed.
 It's understood the pitch was playable, but in the interest of spectator safety, with the grass bank soaked, the decision to call off the matches was taken.
 The final was re-fixed for the following Sunday.